Rey-Maupin affair: Details of incident

-The incident began at 9:25 pm on October 4, 1994, at the Porte de Pantin car pound.
-The pair climbed the perimeter fence with the intention of stealing the service firearms of the two policemen on night duty inside and neutralizing them with their own handcuffs.
+The incident began at 9:25 pm at the Porte de Pantin car pound.
+The pair, armed with two pump-action shotguns climbed the perimeter fence with the intention of stealing the service firearms of the two policemen on night duty inside and neutralizing them with their own handcuffs.
 They discovered that the two officers did not carry handcuffs so they sprayed them with tear gas before making their escape.
-Outside they boarded a taxi waiting at a red light driven by a taxi driver named Amadou Dialoo.
-A passenger, Georges Monnier, was already on board and they threatened them with their arms, ordering the driver to drive to the Place de la Nation.
+Outside they boarded a taxi waiting at a red light driven by taxi driver Amadou Dialoo.
+A passenger, Georges Monnier, was already on board and they threatened them with their firearms, ordering the driver to drive to the Place de la Nation.

 Ten minutes after hijacking the taxi, having reached the edge of Place de la Nation, Dialoo noticed a police patrol car with three officers returning to their base in the 11th arrondissement after finishing their duty.
 Dialoo decided to provoke an accident, ran a red light and slammed into the patrol car.
-The three officers jumped out and Rey and Maupin opened fire, killing two of them, Laurent Gerard and Thierry Memard.
+The three officers jumped out and Rey and Maupin opened fire, killing officers Laurent Gerard and Thierry Memard.
 The third policeman continued the gunfight while wounded.
 During the gunfight Maupin fatally shot Dialoo but Monnier had escaped from the taxi and was lying on the ground.

 The couple then hijacked a Renault Supercinq driven by Jacky Bensimon and ordered him to drive to the Bois de Vincennes.
 A chase began and Maupin fired through the rear window of the Renault causing a motorcycle patrolman to be lightly injured hitting the ground.
 On arrival at Vincennes, there was a road block so Maupin ordered Bensimon not to stop or he would kill him.
 100 metres before the road block Bensimon pulled the hand brake which caused the car to spin three times.
 Bensimon was thrown out which probably saved his life.
 A motorcycle policeman, Guy Jacob, approached on foot and was fatally shot by Maupin.
 The police opened fire on the Renault, fatally wounding Maupin who died at 10pm the following evening at the Kremlin-Bicêtre hospital.
 Before being arrested, Florence Rey kissed Maupin without showing any emotion then refused to discuss the incident throughout her interrogation.